zlcfdu17/SalientObjectDetection/README.md

 Embedding topological features into CNN salient object detection

-This project is now under constructed.
+Put test images into ./Img, and run Salgen.sh to generate saliency maps in ./Salmap.

+This project is gathered by different types of files in our research and needs further cleaning up.

 ##### Required tools: